How COVID school, screens, stress impacts kids - News 24

 The American Academy of Pediatrics recommends no screen time for children younger than 18 months (outside of video chatting), one hour of high-quality programming for children 2 to 5, and consistent limits for children 6 and older.

-Now, children are learning virtually and screens have in many cases become de facto babysitters.
-This isn’t ideal, experts say, but it is reality.
+Now, children are learning virtually, and screens have in many cases become de facto babysitters.
+That isn’t ideal, experts say, but it is reality.

 « As a parent myself, I am not following those rules, and I’m trying to be kind to myself for never following those rules, » said Natalie Renew, director at Home Grown, a national collaborative of funders that works to improve access to home-based child care.